dbkgroup/posflux/README.md

 Python coding of algorithms for constraint-based modelling of metabolism with reactions re-written so that only positive fluxes are considered.
 These positive flux models consist of +S (the stoichiometric matrix), -S (all the reactions written in reverse), some fiddling with the reaction bounds to preserve original reaction directions, and sets of binary variables to ensure only one version of each reaction (+S or -S version) is active at any one time.
 Technically they are all MILPs, not simple linear programs.

 NOTE: Gurobi is used to solve all LPs.
-A standard LP formulation is provided, so it should be relatively easy to extend the code to accommodate other solvers.

 ## Positive FBA